yujonglee/blog/posts/canary.md

 ---

-My gut feeling is that more and more companies will invest resources in good search bar.
+My gut feeling is that more and more companies will invest resources in a good search bar.
 It's not only about **Ask AI**.
 Users are becoming used to describing their needs and receiving immediate results.
-Search bar will become a important interface for companies to capture and respond to user requests.
+Search bar will become an important interface for companies to capture and respond to user requests.

 And 🐤 Canary is here to help.

 # What's special about Canary?

-There's lot to say, but I'll distill it down to three points:
+There's a lot to say, but I'll distill it down to three points:

 - [Tiny components that works anywhere](#tiny-components-that-works-anywhere)
 - [Modular and open-source](#modular-and-open-source)